 Running the pads of his fingers across the box’s surface, he thought: I’ll ask granddad next time I visit, if I can get a sane word out of the old relic.

-Or ask him how the intruder had known to look for their jewellery and cash in the nook beneath the kitchen sink.
+Or ask him how the intruder had known to look for their jewelry and cash in the nook beneath the kitchen sink.

-His grandmother had disappeared shortly afterwards, vanishing without even a single goodbye.
+His grandmother had disappeared shortly afterward, vanishing without even a single goodbye.
 Only now, seven years on, had she finally been declared dead in absentia.